Joshua-Michaud/Personal-Website/readme.txt

 side navbar and implemented the dropdown bootstrap that will collapse as the screen gets smaller.
 My text doesnt overlap each other, instead it will all shrink and get pushed down the screen.
 I have added a carousel to show what games I like to play.
-With bootstrap I have essentially changed the structure and layout of my webpage to be responsive.
+With bootstrap I have essentially changed the structure and layout of my webpage to be responsive..